willyb321/SDD-GameShow-Wiki/README.md

-# SDD-GameShow-Wiki
+# SDD GameShow and Wiki
-A repo for the gameshow and a wiki
+A place for the gameshow and a wiki
 ***
 Members:
 - William Blythe